- 20 November 2018

-I recently changed from the NodeJS team to work on the .Net team (in the same company).
+I recently changed from the NodeJS team to work in the .Net team (in the same company).
 Coming back to C# after a long time, there are a lot of new stuffs.
 Actually, I used to hate .Net (simply because I hate using Windows :LOL:).
-But thing has changed now. .Net Core can now run on non-Windows systems without any differences.
-Everything has become easier to develop .Net applications on Mac/Linux (using Jetbrains Rider like me or Visual Studio Community for Mac, which is a bad idea).
+But thing has changed. .Net Core can now run on non-Windows systems without any differences.
+It is becoming easier to develop .Net applications on Mac/Linux (using Jetbrains Rider like me or Visual Studio Community for Mac, which is a bad idea).

 One interesting thing that I found in C# after a long time working in JS is the Async/Await operation, which simplifies asynchronous programming significantly.
 I heard that JS borrows the Async/Await idea from C#, so I decided to take a deeper look at the Async/Await operation in C# and compare it to the one in JS to see if there are any other things that C# is more successful at.
 There may be things that I was wrong about because I’m relatively new to C#.